-3.3.4 Selectivity estimates and fits to fishery and survey age compositions
+3.3.4 Selectivity estimates and fits to fishery and survey age-compositions

-Time-varying age-based selectivities were estimated for MexCal S1, MexCal S2 and the age0 AT survey (Figure 18).
+Time-varying age-based selectivities were estimated for MexCal S1, MexCal S2 and for the age-0 animals in the AT survey (Figure 18).
 The population age distributions (by numbers of fish) are greater than 50% age-0 fish in each year (Figure 19).
-Fits to the age comps for fleet MexCal_S1 were relatively good, as the flexible 2dAR selectivity was able to capture year-to-year variability in the age compositions (Figures 20 and 21).
-The MexCal_S2 fleet generally caught age-0 and age-1 fish, and the flexible selectivity fit well, with the exception of 2020 which had the fewest fishery samples (Figures 22 and 23).
+Fits to the age comps for fleet MexCal\S1 were relatively good, as the flexible 2dAR selectivity was able to capture year-to-year variability in the age-compositions (Figures 20 and 21).
+The MexCal\S2 fleet generally caught age-0 and age-1 fish, and the flexible selectivity fit well, with the exception of 2020 which had the fewest fishery samples (Figures 22 and 23).
 The fishery selectivity curves likely explain the high estimated F value in 2015 (Figure 24), despite the low exploitation rates (Figure 25).

-The fits to the age compositions for the AT survey were worse than those from the fisheries, although the estimated modes generally matched the modes in the data (Figures 26 and 27).
+The fits to the age-compositions for the AT survey were worse than those from the fisheries, although the estimated modes generally matched the modes in the data (Figures 26 and 27).
 Note, that the survey selectivity only had time-varying age-0 selectivity.